- The Famous Mona Lisa

 The Card Sharp with the Ace of Diamonds by La Tour

-The Card Sharp with the Ace of Diamonds is a painting by the French painter Georges de la Tour from 1636-1638 which is kept at the Louvre.
-As one of the French artist’s most famous masterpieces, it’s an unmissable part of the museum.
+The Card Sharp with the Ace of Diamonds is a painting by the French painter Georges de la Tour, painted in 1636-1638.
+As one of this French artist’s most famous pieces, it is a must-see Louvre attraction.

 The painting depicts 3 people playing cards and a servant.
 It’s clear that one of them is planning on cheating since they’re hiding the ace of diamonds behind their back.
 However, the servant could easily reveal their secret.